fadasr/fadasr.github.io/_posts/2018-12-05-public-key-cryptography.md

 - a different private key was used to generate the signature
 - the data has been changed since the signature was applied

 digital signatures are also used for authentication to systems or applications.
-A system can authentic
+A system can authenticate Alice's identity through a challenge-response protocol.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTg2MjczMjIwLDEwOTYyOTY3ODYsLTk1NT
+eyJoaXN0b3J5IjpbLTM2Nzc5NDc2MywxMDk2Mjk2Nzg2LC05NT
-czNTY0MCwyMTI0NjQwNzMsLTE4ODc4ODIwMDYsNTU1NTAxMTg0
+U3MzU2NDAsMjEyNDY0MDczLC0xODg3ODgyMDA2LDU1NTUwMTE4
-XX0=
+NF19
 -->